Eggless Pumpkin Chocolate Chip Sourdough Discard Muffins

 Instructions

-• Preheat oven to 350 degrees and generously grease a muffin tin to prevent sticking!
+• Preheat oven to 350 degrees and line muffin tin with cupcake liners or generously grease the tins to prevent sticking.

-• In a medium bowl, mix together the dry ingredients: flour, baking soda, pumpkin pie spice, and cinnamon
+• In a medium bowl, mix together the dry ingredients: flour, baking soda, salt, pumpkin pie spice, and cinnamon.

 Notes

-Oven times vary in cooking so check them at 17 minutes and then add time as needed.
+Oven temperatures can vary greatly so check the muffins at 17 minutes and then add time as needed.

 Store on the countertop in an airtight container for up to 4 days.
 You can freeze muffins in a single layer up to 2 months.